 Chai Masala is an Indian spice mix mainly used to flavor the milk tea (chai).
-This chai masala recipe is for a dry, ready-to-use spice powder that can be stored for a year.
-It is is the secret ingredient to make the Indian style masala chai.
+This masala tea powder is a dry, ready-to-use, gluten-free, and vegan spice powder that can be stored for a year.
+It is is the secret ingredient to make the Indian style masala chai at home.

 What is Masala Chai?